khairulslt/life-wisdoms/README.md

 2) A pool opens a number of connections and handles thread safety when providing connections to requesters.
 3) The size of a connection pool is configurable at pool creation time.
 It cannot be resized thereafter.

-Create your own pool and name it, myPool in the arguments of connection pooling, you can also declare the pool size = 5 (which is the number of database connections).
+Create your own pool and name it, myPool in the arguments of connection pooling, you can also declare the `pool_size = 3` (which is the number of database connections).

 Please see below for more information: